 Focus on utilities

-Novaya is currently actively contributing to this effort within their support to the city of Johannesburg in South Africa as part of the first Urban Links Africa Accelerator Cohort funded by Innovate UK and run by Connected Places Catapult, the UK’s national centre of excellence for urban innovation.
+Well-controlled data aggregation initiatives are starting to emerge, however, he said.
+Could these meet the needs of developers and users of urban spaces, while enhancing the utilities companies’ offerings and business strategies, and managing the risks?
+Novaya is supporting Johannesburg as part of the first Urban Links Africa Accelerator Cohort.
+This is funded by Innovate UK and run by Connected Places Catapult, the UK’s national centre of excellence for urban innovation.

 - Sustainable access

 - Robust infrastructure – people, systems, policies and technologies

 - Driven by and managed through integrative and user-focused communication, sharing knowledge and insight

 - Data whole lifecycle support.